MaayanLab/clustergrammer/README.md

 var cgm = Clustergrammer(args);
 ```
-This will make a clustergram visualization in the 'root' container using the visualization json (referred to as netowrk_data).
+This will make a clustergram visualization in the 'root' container using the [visualization json](#clustergrammer-json-format) (referred to as netowrk_data).
 The user must generate the root container and define its width and height, which will be used to define the visualization size.

-Resizing the container can be done using Clustergrammer's resize_viz() function.
-An example is shown below.
+Resizing the visualization can be done by first resizing the container and then resizing the clustergram using Clustergrammer's resize_viz() function.
+An example of resizing when the window change size is shown below.

 ```
-d3.select(window).on('resize',function(){
+d3.select(window).on('resize', function(){

-  // first, resize the container when the screen size changes
+  // first, resize the container when the screen size changes your_function_to_resize_the_container();

   // then, resize the visualization to match the container's new size cgm.resize_viz();

 });
 ```

 The visualization json format is defined [here](#clustergrammer-json-format).
 Clustergrammer can make more than one visualization per page, but each visualization requires its own container.

-The visualization will be
+## API Examples
+The page [index.html](index.html) and the corresponding loading scripg load_clustergram.js show an example of how to make a full-screen visualization that resizes with the window.

+The page multiple_clust.html and corresponding loading script load_multiple_clustergrams.js show an example of visualizing multiple clustergrams on one page.

 ## Optional Arguments